Sometimes it is claimed that crushed eggshells can be used as a snail and slug barrier.

 Others state that the effectiveness depends on the moon.

-They recommend that crushing the shells works best with a decreasing moon and the spreading with an increasing moon.
+They recommend that crushing the shells works best with a decreasing moon and the spreading with a waxing moon.

 Since there was so much discussion on this topic, I felt it was necessary to carry out an experiment.